MetaSolutionsAB/entrystore.js/README.md

       </script>
     </body></html>

-There is also version that works directly with the non-built code, see trunk/samples/loadEntry.html
+See trunk/samples/loadEntry-build.html, but there is also a version that works directly with the non-built code, see trunk/samples/loadEntry.html

 ## Creating an entry
 To create an entry we need to first authenticate and get a hold of the specific context we want to create the entry in: